misslivirose/basic-unity-vr/05_Building_3d.md

 Create the foundation
 <!-- TODO: Make this checkbox more descriptive -->

-We'll start by going to GameObject -> Create Other -> Plane
+We'll start by going to GameObject -> 3D Object -> Plane
 <!-- TODO: Image showing File menu for Plane object -->